SREcon19 Asia/Pacific will take place on June 12–14, 2019, in Singapore.

 Both presenters and organisers may withdraw or decline proposals for any reason, even after initial acceptance.
 Speakers must submit their own proposals; third-party submissions, even if authorised, will be rejected.

-Please join us in creating an excellent program for the third SREcon Asia/Australia, which will be the thirteenth SREcon event globally.
-In 2018, SREcon Asia/Australia had 329 attendees from 87 companies, with backgrounds covering 20 countries and ranging from single-person startups through tech giants with tens of thousands of employees as well as finance and enterprise sector companies adopting SRE for the first time.
-We look forward to growing SREcon Asia/Australia in 2019 with even more representation from even more diverse organisations and backgrounds willing to share their knowledge and experience.
+Please join us in creating an excellent program for the third SREcon Asia/Pacific, which will be the thirteenth SREcon event globally.
+In 2018, SREcon Asia/Pacific had 329 attendees from 87 companies, with backgrounds covering 20 countries and ranging from single-person startups through tech giants with tens of thousands of employees as well as finance and enterprise sector companies adopting SRE for the first time.
+We look forward to growing SREcon Asia/Pacific in 2019 with even more representation from even more diverse organisations and backgrounds willing to share their knowledge and experience.

 - Engineering reliability through automation, monitoring, deployment, capacity planning, and validation, including automatically scaling to handle large traffic spikes.